 3. Monitoring of overall best management practices implementation.

 Performance Measure 3.2.
-Program Participants shall implement water, wetland and riparian protection measures based on soil type, terrain, vegetation, ecological function, harvesting system, state best management practices (BMPs), provincial guidelines and other applicable factors.
+Certified Organizations shall implement water, wetland and riparian protection programs based on soil type, terrain, vegetation, ecological function, harvesting system, state best management practices (BMPs), provincial guidelines and other applicable factors.

 Indicators:

-1. Program addressing management and protection of rivers, streams, lakes, wetlands, other water bodies and riparian areas during all phases of management, including the layout and construction of roads and skid trails to maintain water reach, flow and quality.
+1. Program addressing management and protection of water quality and quantity of rivers, streams, lakes, wetlands, other water bodies and riparian areas during all phases of management.

 2. Mapping of rivers, streams, lakes, wetlands and other water bodies as specified in state or provincial best management practices and, where appropriate, identification on the ground.

-3. Documentation and implementation of plans to manage and protect rivers, streams, lakes, wetlands, other water bodies and riparian areas.
+3. Document and implement programs to manage and protect rivers, streams, lakes, wetlands, other water bodies and riparian areas.

-4. Plans that address wet-weather events in order to maintain water quality (e.g., forest inventory systems, wet-weather tracts definitions of acceptable operating conditions).
+4. Programs that address wet-weather events in order to maintain water quality (such as: forest inventory systems, wet-weather tracts and definitions of acceptable operating conditions).

 Objective 4.
 Conservation of Biological Diversity

-To manage the quality and distribution of wildlife habitats and contribute to the conservation of biological diversity by developing and implementing stand- and landscape-level measures that promote a diversity of types of habitat and successional stages, and the conservation of forest plants and animals, including aquatic species, as well as threatened and endangered species, Forests with Exceptional Conservation Value, old-growth forests and ecologically important sites.
+To maintain or advance the conservation of biological diversity at the stand- and landscape-level and across a diversity of forest and vegetation cover types and successional stages including the conservation of forest plants and animals, aquatic species, threatened and endangered species, Forests with Exceptional Conservation Value, old-growth forests and ecologically important sites.

 Performance Measure 4.1.
-Program Participants shall conserve biological diversity.
+Certified Organizations shall conserve biological diversity.

 Indicators:

-1. Program to incorporate the conservation of native biological diversity, including species, wildlife habitats and ecological community types at stand and landscape levels.
+1. Program to incorporate the conservation of biological diversity, including native species, wildlife habitats and ecological community types at stand and landscape levels, through the use of best scientific information including the incorporation of research results.

 2. Development of criteria and implementation of practices, as guided by regionally based best scientific information, to retain stand-level wildlife habitat elements such as snags, stumps, mast trees, down woody debris, den trees and nest trees.

-3. Document diversity of forest cover types and age or size classes at the individual ownership or forest tenure level, and where credible data are available, at the landscape scale.
-Working individually or collaboratively to support diversity of native forest cover types and age or size classes that enhance biological diversity at the landscape scale.
+3. Program to individually or collaboratively support diversity of native forest cover types and age or size classes that enhance native biological diversity, by incorporating the results of analysis of documented diversity at landscape and ownership/tenure levels, to ensure the contribution of the managed area to the diversity of conditions that promote biodiversity.

-4. Program Participants shall participate in or incorporate the results of state, provincial, or regional conservation planning and priority-setting efforts to conserve biological diversity and consider these efforts in forest management planning.
-Examples of credible priority-setting efforts include state wildlife action plans, state forest action plans, relevant habitat conservation plans or provincial wildlife recovery plans.
+4. Certified Organizations shall participate in or incorporate the results of state, provincial, or regional conservation planning and priority-setting efforts to conserve biological diversity and incorporate the results of these efforts in forest management planning.
+Credible priority-setting efforts include state and provincial wildlife action plans, state forest action plans, relevant habitat conservation plans, provincial wildlife recovery plans, or ecoregional plans.

-5. Program to address conservation of known sites with viable occurrences of significant species of concern.
+5. Program to address conservation of ecologically important species and natural communities, including those that are locally rare.

-6. Identification and protection of non-forested wetlands, including bogs, fens and marshes, and vernal pools of ecological significance.
+6. Identification and protection of non-forested wetlands, including bogs, fens and marshes, and vernal pools that are ecologically important .

-7. Participation in programs and demonstration of activities as appropriate to limit the introduction, spread and impact of invasive exotic plants and animals that directly threaten or are likely to threaten native plant and animal communities.
+7. Participation in programs and demonstration of activities as appropriate to limit the introduction, spread and impact of invasive species that directly threaten or are likely to threaten native plant and animal communities.

 8. Consider the role of natural disturbances, including the use of prescribed or natural fire where appropriate, and forest health threats in relation to biological diversity when developing forest management plans.

 Performance Measure 4.2.
-Program Participants shall protect threatened and endangered species, Forests with Exceptional Conservation Values(FECV) and old-growth forests.
+Certified Organizations shall protect threatened and endangered species, critically imperiled and imperiled species and ecological communities (Forests with Exceptional Conservation Values), and old-growth forests.

 Indicators: